 The instructions for using our site are as follows:

 A. Do a Search: Type your search term or item in the "Search" box, and click on "Search" or hit "Enter" on your keyboard.
+(You can also type in your product's entire UPC bar code number.)

 B. Find Your Product: When an entry's product image shows up, click on "Read More" or the product image.
 (If a product is not found, we don't have any information on it.)